Global Energy Prices Soar After Saudi Oil Attack, U.S. Blaming Iran

 Global energy prices soared Monday after a weekend drone attack on key oil facilities in Saudi Arabia caused the worst disruption to supplies on record.

+The attack on the Saudi Aramco facility halted output of more than half of Saudi Arabia’s daily exports, representing the loss of 5 percent of world crude oil output.

-The spike represented the biggest percentage value jump in Brent crude alone since the lead up to the 1991 Gulf War that saw a U.S.-led coalition expel Iraqi dictator Saddam Hussein’s forces from Kuwait.
+The price spike that followed drove the biggest percentage value jump in Brent crude alone since the lead up to the 1991 Gulf War that saw a U.S.-led coalition expel Iraqi dictator Saddam Hussein’s forces from Kuwait.

 President Donald Trump warned the U.S. was “locked and loaded” to respond to the attack, as Breitbart News reported.
 The president also tweeted earlier he had authorized the release of oil from the U.S. Strategic Petroleum Reserve, “if necessary,” to minimise the effect of the Houthi strikes on global oil markets.